sosiristseng/blog-hexo-next/source/_posts/reading/ellinwood-2017.md

 ![](https://www.frontiersin.org/files/Articles/301424/fphar-08-00799-HTML/image_m/fphar-08-00799-g003.jpg)
 * Results in drug-free conditions and for an O & I blocker (modeled as in Figure 2F, black) with kon = koff (Kd = 1 μM) in Figure 3 again demonstrate a biphasic relationship between drug-binding kinetics and average APD90

-### Effect of Conformational State Specificity and Binding/Unbinding Kinetics on Human Atrial Cardiomyocyte ERP at Normal and Fast Pacing Rates in cAF Conditions
+### Effect of Conformational State Specificity and Binding/Unbinding Kinetics on Human Atrial cardiomyocyte ERP at Normal and Fast Pacing Rates in cAF Conditions
 ![](https://www.frontiersin.org/files/Articles/301424/fphar-08-00799-HTML/image_m/fphar-08-00799-g004.jpg)
 * The desired effect of IKur inhibitors is prolongation of atrial ERP (effective refractory peroid)
 *  Simulations reveal a similar biphasic relationship between ERP and drug-binding kinetics